Estimated reading time: 3 minutes

 A lawyer can help trademark your business name, register your business with the local and state government, draft customer contracts and employment agreements, and help you choose the best corporate structure, to name just a few.
 In addition, a business attorney can provide good strategic advice to help you mitigate personal and financial risk.

-The cornerstone of your veteran-owned small business is a complete plan that explains how you will launch and grow your company.
-It is recommended that your plan contain a mission statement, executive profile, business name, business description, competitive analysis, and marketing plan.
+The cornerstone of your veteran-owned small business is a complete plan that explains how you will launch and grow your small business.
+Your plan should contain a mission statement, executive profile, business name, business description, competitive analysis, and marketing plan.
 Additionally, you should include a section that outlines your financial information, including budgets, cash flow projections, and monthly sales forecasts for up to three years.

-In order to get your company off the ground, you need capital.
-Otherwise, you will not be able to stock up on inventory, purchase equipment, hire employees, or cover the costs of daily business expenses.
-Well, do not worry.
-There are many financing options for you to choose from, such as Veteran’s Administration (VA) business loans, veteran small business grants, bank loans, SBA microloans, and small business loans for veterans from alternative lenders.
 The loan requirements will differ from lender to lender, so do your homework online to determine the best option based on your individual needs, budget, and time frame.
-You will have a better chance at qualifying if you have a strong personal credit score and a minimal amount of debt.
+You will have a better chance of qualifying if you have a solid personal credit score and minimal debt.
 So, stay on top of your bills and avoid making late payments.